changhsinlee/mlflow-flavor-example/README.md

 ```

 and it will start a local MLFlow server at the default URI: http://127.0.0.1:5000
+p

-Note: most teams run MLFlow as remote server.
+Note: most teams run MLFlow as a remote server.
 For our purpose here I'm not going to bother with setting one up here.
+You will not be able to log models to Model Registry with this set u.
+For more information, please see the official [MLFlow doc](https://www.mlflow.org/docs/latest/index.html)

 ### Running tests